laetitialeprael/blog/README.md

 ```bash
 cd /Applications/MAMP/htdocs/blog/
 ```
-We enter the command line below to launch the installation of Altorouteur with Composer.
+We enter the command line below to start the installation of Altorouter with Composer.
 ```bash
 composer require altorouter/altorouter
 ```